Oslandia/deeposlandia/README.md

   organized with respect to models
 + [graphs](./graphs) is organized like `checkpoints` repository, it contains `Tensorflow` graphs corresponding to each neural network
-+ [models](./models) contains a set of `.json` configuration files that summarize each model through their main hyperparameter (layer number, types, and shapes)
-+ [results](./results) gathers some `.csv` files that describe the model training evolution, epoch after epoch; more than 200 features are recorded in each file, this high number being essentially due to the label quantity (66 labels, each of which being evaluated through accuracy, precision and recall of predictions)

 # Running the code